oisdk/site/posts/2016-11-17-semirings-lhs.markdown

   fromString = mul . map once
 ```

 This begins to show some of the real power of using semirings and covectors.
 We have a normal regular expression implementation when we use the covector over bools.
 Use the probability semiring, and you've got probabilistic parsing.
-Instead of a map, if you use an integer (each bit being a value, the keys being the bit position), you have a super-fast implementation (and the final implementation used in the original example).

 Swap in the [tropical semiring](https://ncatlab.org/nlab/show/max-plus+algebra): a semiring over the reals where addition is the max function, and multiplication is addition of reals.
 Now you've got a depth-first parser.

 That's how you might swap in different interpretations.
 How about swapping in different *implementations*?
 Well, there might be some use to swapping in the [CYK algorithm](https://en.wikipedia.org/wiki/CYK_algorithm), or the Gauss-Jordan-Floyd-Warshall-McNaughton-Yamada algorithm [@oconnor_very_2011].

-You can use these in combination with a different representation of the underlying data structure: a matrix.
+Alternatively, you can swap in the underlying data structure.
+Instead of a map, if you use an integer (each bit being a value, the keys being the bit position), you have a super-fast implementation (and the final implementation used in the original example).
+Finally, you could use a different representation of the state transfer function: a matrix.

 ## Square Matrices

-A square matrix can represent your function from input states to output states.
+A square matrix can be understood as a map from pairs of indices to values.
+This lets us use it to represent the state transfer function.
 Take, for instance, a regular expression with three possible states.
 Its state transfer function might look like this:

 $transfer = \begin{cases}
 1 \quad & \{ 2, 3 \} \\